 Testing

-To test that your scopes for RBAC are set up correctly, use Test-ServicePrincipalAuthorization and include both the mailbox that the application should have access too, and also another user and see that InScope should show “false” for the other user.
+To test that your scopes for RBAC are set up correctly, use Test-ServicePrincipalAuthorization and include both the AppId (the Identity property) and the mailbox that the application should have access too (the Resource property).
+Repeat using another user and see that InScope should show “false” for the other user.

 To test all this out use the following PowerShell.
 This then becomes the crux of the code that you write for your actual application that accesses the mailbox as the application registration in the directory: